 While recognising that these are not exhaustive or definitive, these functions are a useful way to help explain what we will do differently in the future and we have used them to provide an update on our activities, progress to date and our future plans.
-In our accompanying consultation document Analysis of DSO functions, we have highlighted our high level current view on the scope of work required to implement these functions, including key enablers such as IT systems and new processes.
+In our accompanying consultation document 'Analysis of DSO functions', we have highlighted our high level current view on the scope of work required to implement these functions, including key enablers such as IT systems, new processes and the associated costs in RIIO-ED1 and RIIO-ED2.